dictionary of Homeric likenesses

 24. light

-1. Note Nestor's exhortation to Patroclus, that he should fight to 'become a light to the Achaeans' and the very Homeric irony of its fulfillment in bk 23
+1. Note Nestor's exhortation to Patrocles, that he should fight to 'bring a light to the ships' (Il 16.95)(Patrocles wishes it himself: 16.39), meaning bring deliverance to them, and the very Homeric irony of its literal fulfillment in bk 23

 25. lion